 El contenido de esta nota se ha escrito en inglés.
 Si usted no entiende esta nota, debe contactar el distrito escolar (vea los contactos) y solicite una explicación.

 The content of this notice has been written in English.
-If a person does not understand any of this notice, he or she should contact the school district and request an explanation.
+If a person does not understand this notice, he or she should contact the school district and request an explanation.